Carrier screening is available in Australia

 • 3.

-Depending on the screening you have, results will be available approximately 2-6 weeks after the sample was received by the laboratory.
+Depending on the carrier screening test you have, results are usually available approximately 2-6 weeks after the sample was received by the laboratory.
 Results are issued to the healthcare provider who requested the screening.
-The healthcare provider will discuss the results and may make a referral for genetic counselling if the results show the couple has an increased chance of having a child with a genetic condition.
-If only one partner has been screened and is a genetic carrier, the healthcare provider will order carrier screening for the other partner to check whether they also carry that condition.
+The healthcare provider will discuss the results and may make a referral for genetic counselling if the results show there is an increased chance of having a child with a genetic condition.
+If only one prospective parent has been screened and is a carrier for an autosomal recessive condition, the healthcare provider will order carrier screening for the other prospective parent to check whether they are also carrier for the same condition.

 Download the Genetic Carrier Screening – If you find out you are a carrier brochure

-All genetic carrier screening panels include three of the most common inherited conditions:
+All carrier screening panels include three of the most common inherited conditions:

 SMA is a condition that affects nerves in the spinal cord and causes muscles to get weaker.
 There are four types of SMA with SMA type 1 being the most common and the most severe.
 Babies with SMA type 1 have weak muscles from birth and usually do not live past two years of age.
 There is no cure for SMA but new treatments are showing promise in improving symptoms and quality of life.